jmhammond/mathsquirrel.com/content/posts/2024/02/graduate-student-enrollment-post/index.md

 when I really mean, holistically:

-> I would rather see $2M budget cuts than admit **morons-who-know-nothing-and-choose-to-lie-cheat-and-harassess** again.
+> I would rather see $2M budget cuts than admit **morons-who-know-nothing-and-choose-to-lie-cheat-and-harass** again.

 Anyway, [it's been almost six years since I've been quoted in a newspaper](https://www.kansas.com/news/local/article216899035.html).
 In that previous time, my push for no-cost library book holds ended up pissing off the city's library director.
 (Years later, we have a new library director and the library no longer charge holds for library books!).
-I bring this up, because it's one thing to complain about abuses in an 'informal statement' to the most complainingest body on campus...
+I bring this up, because it's one thing to complain about abuses in an 'informal statement' to the most complainingest body on campu/s...
 It's another to be publicly going against people I love and respect (Shirley and Rick, this isn't personal!).

 All the said, everything I wrote in the statement is true.
 But there was far more that didn't fit into my brief statement: